 According to the latest Australian Finance Group (AFG) Index, brokers lodged a new record of $31.6 billion in home loans during the three months to 31 December 2025, eclipsing the previous best second-quarter result by 25 per cent.

-The outcome was also 3 per cent higher than the previous quarter, taking total lodgements to $62 billion.
+The outcome was also 3 per cent higher than the previous quarter, taking total lodgements to $62 billion for the half.

 AFG CEO David Bailey said the result reflected both sustained borrower confidence and the strength of the broker channel in a highly competitive lending environment.